keenanpayne/keenanpayne.com/about.md

 Long story short, I build beautiful, scalable web experiences that everyone will love.
 I'll help you meet your goals and do so by crafting the highest-quality product I can, given the circumstances.

-{% include type/note.html content: 'If you want to see my resume, testimonials from clients and collaborators, or all that fun stuff, check out <a href="https://www.linkedin.com/in/keenanpayne" target="_blank" rel="noopener">my Linked In profile</a>.' %}
+{% include type/note.html content: 'If you want to see my resume, testimonials from clients and collaborators, or all that fun stuff, check out <a href="https://www.linkedin.com/in/keenanpayne" target="_blank" rel="noopener">my LinkedIn profile</a>.' %}

 <h2 class="_text-h4">
   Pictures of me